Skip to contents

 chronon

-A bare call for a time unit object representing the chronon (e.g., day(1))
+A bare call for a time granule object representing the chronon (e.g., day(1))

-A fallback calendar used to find the time units for conversion if they don't exist in the calendar of the input data (e.g., cal_isoweek)
+A default calendar used to find the time units for conversion if they don't exist in the calendar of the input data (e.g., cal_isoweek for week chronons to work with gregorian calendar inputs).

 Value